 Once you register your account you just need to select the widget you want to add to your dashboard.

 Depending on the widget you choose there is some configuration required.
 In the following we define a title for the widget, the Facebook account, Facebook page name and then we define the metric we want to display.
-There are over 50 different metrics you can choose from.
+There are over 50 different metrics you can choose from in order to create your own social media dashboard.

 You are then displayed your dashboard.
 Here is a sample of 2 widgets on a dashboard (Google analytics and Facebook).